h-griffin/datingapp/README.md

     - get active tab heading(from data) to see if it is messages tab
     - tranfer load messgaes info from member detail

-- messages component.ts and member detail component need message [] = [] to use length checks for checking messages
+- messages component.ts and member detail component need message[] = [] to use length checks for checking messages

 - member detail component .ts
-    - inject message servie
+    - inject message service
     - get username from member
-    - add extra && check in tab activated to check if switching tabs an dmesssages are already loaded do not reload messages
+    - add extra && check in tab activated to check if switching tabs and messsages are already loaded do not reload messages

 - member messages component .ts
     - pass messages as input property instead of getting username